 WinZip has an option to compress files into the .zipx format, where it claims to have a higher compression rate than .zip and the rest of the competition.
 To use this, select and right-click the files you want to compress, then click to “WinZip -> Add to Zip” the files.
 When WinZip opens, select “.Zipx” under “Compression Type”.

 WinRAR compresses files in the RAR format (it’s all in the name), and there are also a few tricks you can do to get the most compression out of it.

 Notable options here include the “Create solid archive” box (particularly useful for compressing a large number of smaller files).
 For maximum compression, it’s worth changing the “Compression method” to “Best.”
 As of a 2018 update, the default archive format used by WinRAR is RAR5 (which is confusingly just labelled “RAR” now).
 This has a bigger default dictionary size, and is ostensibly superior at compressing large files.

 The old compression format is RAR4, which you can also select.
 For the tests, we’ll be compressing files using both the RAR5 and RAR4 formats.

 There are no evaluation versions or prices to pay here, but does that come at a cost of compression quality?
 To test it properly, select the files you want to compress, right-click them, select 7-Zip then “Add to archive.”

 Or maybe you don’t want to download any third-party software at all, in which case you can use Windows’ built-in compression tool.
 To use it, just right-click whatever you want to compress, select “Send to,” then “Compressed folder.”
-It only compressed the files down to 892MB (31%), but it’s quick, free and built-in so who are we to complain?
+It doesn’t do the job quite as well, but it’s quick, free and built-in so who are we to complain?